ganeti/ganeti/man/gnt-job.rst

 *queued* or *waiting* state.
 To skip a confirmation, pass ``--force``.
 ``--queued`` and ``waiting`` can be used to cancel all jobs in the respective state, ``--pending`` includes both.

+If the ``--kill`` option is given, jobs will be killed, even if in *running* state, using SIGKILL in the latter case.
+This is dangerous, as the job will not have the chance to do any clean up; so it will most likely leave any objects it touched in an inconsistent state.

 CHANGE-PRIORITY
 ~~~~~~~~~~~~~~~